ibm-cloud-docs/vpc/vsi_is_connecting_console.md

 {:shortdesc}

 It applies to situations where a boot failure or kernel crash occurred, especially when you use a custom image.
 When these situations happen, you can use the console service to examine the issue.

+The VNC console provides a graphical user interface and accepts both mouse and keyboard input.
+The serial console provides a text-based console that accepts keyboard input.

+You can use the console to access OS load/boot procedures, e.g., GNU GRand Unified Bootloader (GRUB).

+The console can be opened using any of the [supported browsers](/docs/overview?topic=overview-prereqs-platform#browsers-platform).

 For instances that were created before 2/13/2021, you must stop and re-start (not reboot) the instance before a console can be opened.
 Opening consoles for instances created after this time doesn't require the above operation.
 {:important}